Dr Andrea Furst

 CPsychol HCPC Registered

 Dr Andrea Furst can talk under water.
 To anyone, anywhere.
 Don’t hold it against her, she also listens and observes.
 She is one of the world’s leading performance psychologists.
 She’s based in (but not limited to) London.
 She’s making psychology matter all over the world.

 Andrea has completed a Master of Sport and Exercise Psychology and a Doctorate in Philosophy (PhD) specialising in Sport Psychology (Optimism Training & Golf Performance).
 She is a member of the British and Australian Psychological Societies (BPS, APS).
-She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health & Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within United Kingdom.
+She is also a registered Sport and Exercise Psychologist with the Psychological Board of Australia for her work within Australia, and a Health and Care Professions Council (HCPC) registered Psychologist and a Chartered Psychologist with the BPS for her work within the United Kingdom.

 Organisations Andrea has worked with

 May 18th, 2021

 While running might be my ‘therapy’ I can certainly say that it also occasionally results in a wry smile as I pound the pavements and parks throughout the cities and towns I run through.
 Traditionally I am a fan of cues to help the mind focus on helpful, productive aspects of endurance runs.
 These days, […]

 Here are ten little mental notes that give you insight into the fundamental philosophies that we focus on in our work with people.
 1 Treat your mind like a muscle Meaning: You can optimise the way your mind functions through learning about yourself and your mental approach.
 To make changes to the muscles in your body, […]